zalando/skipper/monitoring/mixin/README.md

 # Skipper Mixin

-The Skipper Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the metrics exported by the MySQLd Exporter.
+The Skipper Mixin is a set of configurable, reusable, and extensible alerts and dashboards based on the prometheus metrics exported by the Skipper i.e `-metrics-flavour=prometheus`.
 The mixin creates recording and alerting rules for Prometheus and suitable dashboard descriptions for Grafana.

-To use them, you need to have `mixtool` and `jsonnetfmt` installed.
+To build them, you need to have `mixtool` and `jsonnetfmt` installed.
 If you have a working Go development environment, it's easiest to run the following:
 ```bash
 $ go get github.com/monitoring-mixins/mixtool/cmd/mixtool